The Optical, Ultraviolet, and X-ray Structure of the Quasar HE 0435-1223: Method

 We simulate the microlensing parts of our model (i.e., the $\delta\mu_i$ term) using microlensing magnification patterns created using the particle-particle/particle-mesh \citep[P3M,~][]{Hockney:1981} method detailed by \citet{Kochanek:2004p58}.
 The patterns give the microlensing magnification of each quasar image as a function of the source's position.
 The patterns appear as a network of intertwined high-magnification caustics separated by lagoons of lower magnification.
 Like \citet{Poindexter:2010p668, Poindexter:2010p658}, we use dynamic patterns, meaning that they are recalculated for each epoch.
 This allows us to take into account the random velocities of the stellar microlenses as well as the parallactic motion of the earth.
 The patterns are periodic by construction in both the lens and source planes, allowing us to wrap light curves and stellar motions across the edges, and eliminating edge effects when convolving the patterns.

-The general characteristics of the magnification patterns are determined by the shear $\gamma$ and the convergence $\kappa_\mathrm{tot} = \kappa_s + \kappa_*$, where $\kappa_s$ is the convergence due to smoothly distributed matter and $\kappa_*$ is due to the microlens stars.
+The general characteristics of the magnification patterns are determined for each quasar image by the local shear $\gamma$ and the local convergence $\kappa_\mathrm{tot} = \kappa_s + \kappa_*$, where $\kappa_s$ is the convergence due to smoothly distributed matter and $\kappa_*$ is due to the microlens stars.
 These quantities, as well as the macro-magnifications $\mu_i$, are determined by modeling the lensing of the system as a whole.
-We use the extensive models of \citet{Kochanek:2006p47}, who parameterize the relative contributions of stars and of the dark matter halo using $f_{M/L}$, the normalization of the stellar component relative to its best-fit normalization with no dark matter halo.
+We use models from \citet{Kochanek:2006p47}, who parametrize the relative contributions of stars and of the dark matter halo using $f_{M/L}$, the normalization of the stellar component relative to its best-fit normalization with no dark matter halo.
 The particular models we use set the effective radius of the stellar component $R_e$ to $0\farcs{}86$ and the break radius of the \ac{NFW} halo $r_c$ to $10\farcs{}0$.
-We use three values of $f_{M/L}$: 0.1, 0.3, and 1.0.
+We use three values of $f_{M/L}$: 0.1, 0.3, and 0.95.
 This allows us to explore a range of values for this parameter, and for all of our results we marginalize over it.
-Although there are reasons to prefer a low value of $f_{M/L}$ \citep[see, e.g.,][]{Kochanek:2006p47}, we conservatively elect not to apply a prior on its value.
+Although there are reasons to prefer a low value of $f_{M/L}$ \citep[see, e.g.,][]{Kochanek:2006p47}, we conservatively elect not to weight some values higher than others.
 This choice has almost no effect on our results.
+The values of $\gamma$, $\kappa_s$, and $\kappa_*$ resulting from these models, which we use to construct the magnification patterns, are listed in Table~\ref{tab:modparam}.